 Yes, Christmas is going to be very different this year, and probably not the one you'd imagined you'd have.
 If you're not able to see loved ones, keep in touch with video calls and messages.
 Focus on the fact that you'll be hopefully be able to see them in the not to distant future, when the situation is less risky.

 Quite literally.
 Get crafty with your gift ideas this year – baubles or Christmas ornaments with your little one’s hand or footprints will be treasured by grandparents and aunties/uncles.
 And while you’re at it, why not create one for your tree.

 Here’s what one mum said: “I got a bit carried away at the time, creating baubles for family and myself when my two were little.
 But now I absolutely love unpacking them every year, and remembering those early days – their hand and foot prints seemed so little.
 And now they’re running about the place and three times the size.”
 Sanjima, mum to Maya and Dylan, 8 and 6 years old.

 There are ceramics cafes around and about or home kits available reasonably – you don’t have to spend a crazy amount.

 Step away from the nylon costumes

 There are some totally ridiculous (and also some very cute) novelty outfits out there.
 You might want to buy something for that perfect Xmas photo, but it doesn’t have to be new.
-Ask friends for hand-me-downs, visit an NCT Nearly New Sale, or pass an outfit around among friends with babes the same age – for picture purposes.
+Ask friends for hand-me-downs, visit an NCT Nearly New Sale (check your local NCT Facebook group to see if they are running them online), or pass an outfit around among friends with babes the same age – for picture purposes.